Answers to some of the most common questions I have

 tiles/sheets.
 This is some sticky, gooey stuff and use disposable gloves

 when using it.
-Add a thick layer to the bitumen pad placed on internal
+Add a thick layer to the sticky side of the bitumen pad

-panels.
-Make sure it's got contact on the entire surface.
+and place on internal panels.
+Make sure it's got contact to the entire surface.
 This "floor tac"

 to some degree stays elastic, which adds to the damping properties of